 Bottom Line: Tea drinker?
 Make both.
 Planing a premier party?
 The Elizabethan lemon cakes are a must.

 Am I happy?
 Yes.
 Are they perfect?
 So very nearly.
 But I believed the third time would be the charm, and I was right.
 The winningest two lemoncake recipes are in the cookbook!

 This is an original recipe, based on cake receipts from A.W.’s Book of Cookrye (1591) and The English Huswife by Gervase Markham, 1615.
 A round cake such as this is described in Chaucer’s Canterbury Tales, where it is compared to the shape of the medieval round shield, the Buckler.

-Our changes: The original recipe didn’t call for lemon, which we added in.
+Our changes: The original recipe didn’t call for lemon, which I added in.
 It also didn’t specify a type of seed, so I opted for the classic pairing of lemon and poppyseed.
 Makes ~9 lemoncakes.

 - 3 Tbs. warm ale

 - 2 eggs, beaten

 - 1 tbs. poppy seeds